There are five key literacy teaching strategies that can now be applied in the classroom, according to literacy teaching expert Sharon Callen.

 “That to me was the big light bulb moment for me in changing from that old way of teaching to this new way.
 It really made me think, ‘wow, this is what it’s about’, and that there was that authentic immediacy to what I had demonstrated in a Mini Lesson could then be practised immediately.”

-Phil and Sharon also talked about two powerful literacy tools used in Mini Lessons – reading aloud and shared book (enlarged text) experiences – which demonstrate what good readers and writers do.
+Sharon also talked about two powerful literacy tools used in Mini Lessons – reading aloud and shared book (enlarged text) experiences – which demonstrate what good readers and writers do.

-“There’s two ways for me to really learn more about where students are at in their reading and writing, and that is watching, during the Mini Lesson, how students are engaging with me during that time,” Phil said.
+“There’s two ways for me to really learn more about where students are at in their reading and writing, and that is watching, during the Mini Lesson, how students are engaging with me during that time,” she said.